10/29/25

 Test and possibly repair the TA11 and TU60.
 There is lots of restoration info here.

-Install the RX02 diskette drive in the I/O cabinet and connect it to the RX211 board.
+Install the RX02 diskette drive in the I/O cabinet.
+(Done 11/30/25)

 Create RX02 XXDP media using PDP-11 GUI and see if we can boot the XXDP Diagnostic Monitor from diskette.
-Note: The M9213 Bootstrap Terminator board has the DY (RX02) boot ROM.
+Note: The M9213 Bootstrap/Terminator board has the DY (RX02) boot ROM.

 Install the TU56-H DECtape drive in the I/O cabinet with the TC11 DECtape controller.
+(Done 11/30/25)

 Connect the TC11 to the end of the Unibus in the 11/40 chassis.
 Move the Unibus terminator from the CPU chassis to the TC11 chassis.